Planning & Production of a Virtual Event

-You will be presenting your research findings through a virtual event on BB based on plan above.
+You will be presenting your research findings through a virtual event on BB (or another platform) based on plan above.

 Please note that this is your “group” event, however, marks will be assigned individually based on each individual’s professionalism, effort, and contribution to the project.